-As mentioned earlier, one of the main purposes of labeling objects, is to be able to use these labels as selections and filters (e.g. “give me all spaces that are categorized asd meeting spaces” or “show me all roads that are labelled as existing”)
+As mentioned earlier, you can use labels as filters in tables and overviews (e.g., “give me all spaces that are categorized as optional” or “show me all roads that are labelled as existing”).

-The selection possibilities can be found in the following tables:
+The filter options for labels can be found in the following overviews:

-- Cross table relations (if you want to define/view relations between trees and/or the standard properties of one particular tree)
+- Cross table requirements (if you want to define/view relations between trees and/or the standard properties of one particular tree)

 - Area overview (if you want to define/view quantities and sizes for spaces)